 What Does Homeschooling Look Like?

-Think of homeschooling as being purposeful and intentional, often with some goals set and then a written plan to help you move toward those goals.
-That plan will usually include some sort of curricular materials and/or community resources.
+Think of homeschooling as being purposeful and intentional, often with some goals set and then a (usually written) plan to help you move toward those goals.
+That plan will typically include some sort of curricular materials and/or community resources (from more formal to much less structured–lots of options!).

 An hour of homeschooling is often roughly the equivalent of about three hours in a school setting because of the efficiency of the tutor model and the personal attention and focused learning/activities.
 Kids are more secure with a routine—a pattern to the day—even if you fit in your homeschooling at less-traditional times or in small increments throughout the day.